Welcome to TheModernHomestead.US

 New on the Site

-- I have revised “Using the Clan Mating System: Low-Input Breeding for Maximum Genetic Diversity in Small Flocks” slightly to reflect a change in how I manage male breeders in my mating system.
+- A slight revision of “Using the Clan Mating System: Low-Input Breeding for Maximum Genetic Diversity in Small Flocks” reflects a change in how I manage male breeders in my mating system.

-- I am working on a revision to “Flock Identification: Toe Punching and Numbered Bandettes”.
-I became frustrated by my clever Icelandic hens—some of whom have learned how to take off their plastic bandettes!— and have switched to wing bands as my method of choice for permanent identification.
-I am adding a section on use of wing bands, and will post the revised page soon.
+- I have added a third section to the page on identification methods, now titled “Flock Identification: Toe Punching, Numbered Bandettes, and Wing Bands”.
+I became frustrated by my clever Icelandic hens—some of whom figured out how to remove their plastic bandettes!— and have switched to wing bands as my method of choice for permanent identification.

 - December 31, 2015: I have made the following additions to the site:

 - I gave a talk on cover crops at New Country Organic’s facilities, September 19, 2015.
 NCO recorded the talk, which is now available as an hour-and-a-half video.